SY227/mindfox-privacy/index.md

 ## Summary (plain English)

 - MindFox lets you **record or type** a thought, then uses AI to generate a **summary, tags, action items, and sentiment**.
-- Your saved “Memories” and “Digests” are **stored locally on your iPhone/iPad** (in Apple’s on-device app storage).
+- Your saved notes (“Memories”) and “Digests” are **stored locally on your iPhone/iPad** (in Apple’s on-device app storage).
-- When you use AI features, the text of your thought (and selected note summaries for digests) is sent to **Google’s Gemini API** for processing.
+- When you use AI features, the text you submit (and the model’s output) is sent to **Google’s Gemini API** for processing.
 - MindFox does **not** create user accounts, does **not** sell your data, and does **not** use ad tracking.

 ---

-## Information the App uses
+## Information MindFox uses

 ### 1) Microphone & speech recognition (optional)
 If you choose voice capture, MindFox requests access to:
 - **Microphone** (to record your speech)
 - **Speech Recognition** (to transcribe speech into text)

-**What happens to the audio:**
 MindFox uses Apple’s Speech framework to convert speech to text.
 Depending on your device and iOS settings, speech recognition may be processed **on-device** or may be processed by Apple to return a transcript.
 MindFox’s AI features use the **transcribed text**, not the raw audio.

 ### 2) Text you provide (“Thoughts”)
 MindFox processes:
 - Typed text you enter
-- Transcripts produced from your voice capture
+- Transcripts produced from voice capture

 This text is used to generate:
 - A short **summary**